wanderer3519/MultiFunctionPrinter/README.md

 one single complex device.

 ## Design
-There are two modules in the project.
+There are three modules in the project.

 - Devices
     - This module contains all the interfaces and devices used in this project.
 These are